Compositional Separation of Control Flow and Data Flow: Computons

 As control ports and data ports are identified as separate entities, information movement within a computon corresponds to either data flow or control flow.
 Particularly, we say that any control port is connected to or from a computation unit via a control flow edge, whereas a data port is connected analogously but with a data flow edge (see Definitions \ref{def:flow} and \ref{def:flow-edges}).
-The collection of ports receiving and sending information from/to a computation unit $u$ are denoted $u \bullet$ and $\bullet u$, respectively.
+The collection of ports receiving information from a computation unit $u$ and sending information to $u$ are denoted $u \bullet$ and $\bullet u$, respectively.
 Similarly, $\bullet p$ and $p \bullet$ denote the source and target computation units of a port $p$, respectively (see Definition \ref{def:pre-post-sets}).
-When there is information flow from every e-inport to every e-outport, we say that the computon is connected (see Definition \ref{def:computon-connected}).
-As per Proposition \ref{prop:computon-connected-alwaysunits}, a computon of this sort always has computation units.
+When there is information flow from every e-inport or i-port to some e-outport, we say that the computon is connected (see Definition \ref{def:computon-connected}).